duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 - Explain a simple algorithmic inaccuracy due to unfair/unrepresentative data example.

-See also: University of Pittsburgh studied a system used to predict which pneumonia patients were low risk and which were at high risk.
-Patients who had both pneumonia and asthma had a higher recovery rate because when those patients were brought to the hospital, they were always considered to be at high risk, and immediately received proper treatment.

-See: From the data it was learning from, the autonomous system simply believed that the presence of asthma results in being low risk and classified patients as so, which was incorrect and problematic (Medium).
+See also: University of Pittsburgh studied a system used to predict the risk of pneumonia patients.
+From the data it was learning from, the autonomous system simply believed that the presence of asthma results in being low risk and classified patients as so, which was incorrect and problematic (Medium).

 <!-->
 https://becominghuman.ai/its-magic-i-owe-you-no-explanation-explainableai-43e798273a08 -->